The State of Exception was launched in March 2022 in response to a surge in gang-related killings that claimed 87 lives within just three days.

 The controversial State of Exception has the approval of most Salvadorans; it is also credited for reducing the country’s homicide rate and achieving many days with zero homicides.

-Salvadoran authorities have reported that the country has achieved 472 days without homicides during the two years the State of Exception has been in place.
+Salvadoran authorities have reported that the country has achieved over 472 days without homicides during the two years the State of Exception has been in place.

 While local and international human rights organizations frequently criticize the State of Exception and advocate for its termination, the Bukele administration has reiterated its commitment to sustain it until every gang member is removed from the streets.